Are the Laodiceans Modern Sadducees and Pharisees?

 The fundamental principle of the Pharisees...is that...there was an oral law to complete and explain the written law, given to Moses.

-Then the scribes and Pharisees who were from Jerusalem came to Jesus saying, "Why do Your disciples transgress the tradition of the elders?
-For they do not wash their hands when they eat bread".
+1 Then the scribes and Pharisees who were from Jerusalem came to Jesus, saying, 2 "Why do Your disciples transgress the tradition of the elders?
+For they do not wash their hands when they eat bread."

 The Pharisees were quite concerned about 'the tradition of the elders' even though there was no biblical requirement to wash hands before eating bread.
 Some modern Pharisees seem to focus more on traditions, such as their interpretation of some teaching of Herbert Armstrong, than the Bible.

-Some have even suggested that some of Mr. Armstrong's teachings are at least equal to scripture.
-While I believe that God used Herbert Armstrong to restore much truth to the Church, the Bible and not Herbert Armstrong must be the ultimate standard for the Church (II Timothy 3:16).
+Some have even suggested that some of the late Herbert W. Armstrong's teachings are at least equal to scripture.
+While I believe that God used Herbert Armstrong to restore much truth to the Church, the Bible and not Herbert Armstrong must be the ultimate standard for the Church (2 Timothy 3:16).
+Oddly, many of those who give excessive credence to Herbert W. Armstrong's writings, violate the teachings of some of them as well as to also fail to understand what he really meant.

-Though they have a form of governance, they reject the one that God is primarily working through.
+Though they have a form of governance, they reject the true messengers that God is primarily working through.
 Notice what the Bible teaches about them:

 There was a man of the Pharisees named Nicodemus, a ruler of the Jews.
 This man came to Jesus by night and said to Him, "Rabbi, we know that You are a teacher come from God; for no one can do these signs that You do unless God is with him."
 (John 3:1-2).